Follow Italianism

 When analyzing the case, the minister pointed out that, according to the current Civil Code, prior qualification allows “any interested party” to register a religious marriage at a registry office, facilitating registration when the spouses have already died, as is the case in this case.

-However, she reinforced that the civil recognition granted by the STJ has a limited objective: “Excessive legal consequences are avoided by limiting the civil effects of the couple’s religious marriage exclusively to fulfilling the requirement necessary to obtain the Italian citizenship. "
+However, she emphasized that the civil recognition granted by the Superior Court of Justice (STJ) has a limited objective: "It avoids excessive legal consequences, limiting the civil effects of the couple's religious marriage exclusively to fulfilling the requirement necessary to obtain Italian citizenship."

 The decision preserves the rights of descendants without setting a precedent for broad registration of religious marriages prior to the 1916 legislation, maintaining the focus on citizenship documentation.